ClevelandClinicQHS/projects/README.md

 left side.
 Its contents are copied from a template project folder within the *.templates* directory in the main */projects* folder.

-The default project folder template is strutured as follows:
+The default project folder template is structured as follows:

   - */p*XXXX
       - */data*